wallarm/product-documentation/docs/latest/api-discovery/rogue-api.md

 * Comparison re-starts if you save new settings for it
 * Comparison re-starts if you pick new file (by name or full URI)
 * Comparison re-starts if file uploaded from URI has changes and the **Regularly update the specification** (every hour) option is selected
+* You can re‑start comparison at any moment via specification menu → **Restart comparison**.

+Also, you can download the previously uploaded specification via **API Specifications** → specification details window → **Download specification**.

 ### Step 1: Upload specification